zqian50/apcsa_material/classwork/recursion/02_06_recursion.md

 public static String reverse(String s){}
 ```

 Work with a partner and solve this exercise on your notebook or use the whiteboard.
-You will respond to the following questions and make a trace that shows how the recursion works including the initial recursive call.
+You will respond to the following questions and make a trace that shows how the recursion works including the initial call.

 * What is the base case?
 * What is the recursive case?
 * Make a trace that shows how the recursion works.
 * Can you solve the problem using a method with a different list of parameters?
 If so,
+  * What parameters would you need?
   * What would be the base case?
   * What would be the recursive case?
   * Make a trace to show how it works.